con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > brjod pa kun gyi rgyu yi mchog /
 > tshig kun rab tu gsal bar byed/ /

-Without arising, from great vital force,[^29-1]
+Arising from great vital force,[^29-1] unborn,
-Beyond any expression based on words,
+Beyond expression using words or speech,
 The foremost cause of every form of speech,
 The shining forth of language of all types, (29)